redhat-openstack/openstack-puppet-modules/README.md

 ### Class: cassandra::opscenter::pycrypto

-On the Red Hat family of operating systems, if one intends to use encyption for configuration values then the pycrypto library is required.
+On the Red Hat family of operating systems, if one intends to use encryption for configuration values then the pycrypto library is required.
 This class will install it for the user.
 See http://docs.datastax.com/en/opscenter/5.2//opsc/configure/installPycrypto.html